 - Apply anti-allergic eye drops 3 times a day.

 - Contact lenses: Avoid applying lenses until at least 24 hours after antibiotic therapy finishes.
 Then throw away that lens and replace the lenses, lens case, and solution with a new one.

 - Artificial tear eye drops can be purchased over the counter (OTC) or online to assist reduce soreness and stickiness.

 A washcloth dipped in warm water can be applied several times a day, to mildly clean away any sticky elements.
 Do this lightly, to avoid burning the eyes.
 Use a clean washcloth for both eyes.

 - Rosewater: Washing eyes with rose water reduces eye infection.
 Apply two drops of rose water to the eyes and applying it twice daily.

-- Hot water: Washing the eye with the use of light hot water removes the dirt that accumulates above the eyes.
+- Hot water: Wash the eye with the use of light hot water to remove the dirt that accumulates above the eyes.
 Take out the hot water in a vessel and cool it lightly, and you can also wash your eyes directly with that warm water, which will bring out the dirt in the eye.